backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudTrail.md

 ## Organisational Trails
 - You can create a CloudTrail trail in the *management account with the organisation trails option enabled* and this **will create the trail in all AWS accounts** within the organisation.
+- Trail with the same name will be created in every AWS account
 - Member accounts _**can see the organisation trail** but can't modify or delete it_.
 - By **default, member accounts don't have access to the log files** for the organisation trail in the Amazon S3 bucket.

+## Miscellaneous
+### Log File Integrity Validation (SOA)
+- **Digest Files**:
+	- References the log files for the last hour and contains a *hash of each*
+	- Stored in the same S3 bucket as log files (different folder)
+- Helps you *determine whether a log file was modified/deleted after CloudTrail delivered it*.
+	- SHA-256 hashing

+### Integration with EventBridge (SOA)
+- Used to *react to any API call being made in your account*.
+- CloudTrail is **NOT real-time**.
+	- Delivers an event within 15 minutes of an API call.
+	- Delivers log files to an S3 bucket every 5 minutes.